-These five trends in particular are forcing real estate investors to invest in better technology.
+These five real estate investment trends in particular are forcing investors to invest in better technology.

 ESG funds keep gaining in popularity, and they’re not slowing down any time soon.
 It’s vital that investors leverage technology to evaluate the link between performance and ESG.
 To do that, they have to be able to measure non-financial asset performance, evaluate long-term value, and thoroughly report on risks using business intelligence (BI) tools.

 Retirement and pension income remains a relatively untapped source of capital